charlesw-salesforce/code-live-models-api/README.md

 # Exploring the Models API

-This is a companion repository the ["codeLive: Exploring the Models API (Beta)" livestream](https://www.youtube.com/watch?v=hf95_ghGeNI), which aired on August 15th, 2024.
-It demonstrates how to build and deploy a general-purpose chatbot that supports multiple models, including OpenAI GPT-4o and Anthropic's Claude Haiku.
+This is a companion repository to the ["codeLive: Exploring the Models API (Beta)" livestream](https://www.youtube.com/watch?v=hf95_ghGeNI), which aired on August 15, 2024.
+It shows how to build and deploy a chatbot that supports multiple models, including OpenAI GPT-4o and Anthropic's Claude Haiku.

 ![Demo of the Gen AI Chat App being used to ask who won the 2004 NBA Championship.](/demo.gif)